slsuyel/e-bibaho/README.md

 ## Getting Started

-To explore our E-Bibaho, simply click on the provided link and start browsing profiles or create your own.
+To explore our Ebibah , simply click on the provided link and start browsing profiles or create your own.
 Here are a few steps to guide you:

 1. **Register an Account**: If you're new to the platform, click on the registration link and follow the